headzoo/bitcoin-wallet-api/README.md

 TODO
 ----
-Handle errors caused by encrypted wallets.
+* Handle errors caused by encrypted wallets.
+* Ensure the wallet is the right version for the API call.